WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 ### Output registration

 Now that all peers are online, we are ready to proceed with the [output registration phase](https://github.com/nopara73/zerolink#2-output-registration-phase) of the round.
-Wasabi generates a completely new tor identity **Bob**, he is in no way tied to Alice.
+Your Wasabi client generates a completely new tor identity **Bob**, he is in no way tied to Alice.
 Bob sends to the Wasabi coordinator:

 * The clear-text address for the anonset CoinJoin output.